nikeee/fritz-callmonitor/README.md

 ﻿# node-fritzbox
+Provides a wrapper for the call monitor api of the AVM Fritz!Box.
+Written in TypeScript.

 Installation:
 npm install fritz-callmonitor

 Usage with TypeScript:
 Copy the `fritz-callmonitor.d.ts` from `node_modules/fritz-callmonitor` to your TypeScript directory and make a reference using `///`.

+# Activating the API
+The network API is disabled by default.
+To use this, call `#96*5*` on a phone which is managed by a FRITZ!Box.

 Sample:
 ```